 You’re on the same team

 I can imagine the knee-jerk reactions some might have when I say that we are all on the same team.
 But the truth is, in a marriage or a nation, you’re going to have very different ideas, opinions, and talents.
 That’s normal and even helpful.
 There are fewer blind spots when there are different vantage points that all get considered in a situation.
+The problem is that we tend to notice more of what believe to be true, particularly if it’s something that generates angst or fear.
+Social media and news have increasingly used this subjective bias and tendency to fear in all of us to tailor an information stream, both true and false, to keep each person further isolate in their singular stream of thoughts and beliefs.
+The more someone is afraid and their fears confirmed, the longer they stay engaged with that narrow media feed of information, all so the provider can make more advertising dollars by keeping you engaged.
+Your news feed is generated by computer algorithms based on their profile of you, and is different than your neighbors.
+Probably more effective to talk to your neighbor, talk to someone from a different political view, talk to your partner, rather than buying into the self confirming fear based narrative we all can gravitate toward.
+Ask them what they are actually thinking, believing or feeling.
 Nobody is usually out to wreck a marriage or a country with their ideas.
 Different political parties or partners in a marriage can add strength and success to the outcome when their talents and ideas are recognized as the intended success for the team.
 What looks like opposition to success is probably just a different perspective on the situation from someone just as passionate about the success of the team as you are.
 The same holds true in marriage counseling.
-When couples in marriage counseling are at such odds with each other, my goal is to help them remember that they are on the same team (that’s usually why people get married), then the differences are easier to understand and work through.
+When couples in marriage counseling are at such odds with each other, my first goal is to help them remember that they are on the same team (that’s usually why people get married), then the differences are easier to listen to and work through.
 You probably don’t need a new marriage or a new country, just some growing in how to partner each other better.

 Keep sight of the person

 A funny thing happened after the presidential election.
 While people rioted and others were emotionally devastated, I had a wonderful block party with my neighbors.
 The kids were playing together and the grownups enjoyed some great barbecue.
-My neighbors are terrific people and we do this party on a regular basis.
+My neighbors are terrific people and we get together on a regular basis.
 I know for a fact that we did not all vote the same way, and that didn’t change a single thing when we got together.
 They are still the same great people I enjoy regardless of an election result.
 Having an opinion or voting for a political party doesn’t make you a moral or an immoral person.
 When we start to see someone as an ideology or a political opponent, and an evil one at that, it gets easy to dehumanize and dismiss them.
-Remember that your neighbors, friends, co-workers, and partners are people with the same worth as you.
+Remember that your neighbors, friends, co-workers, and partners are people with the same worth as you, and probably most of the same concerns and fears.

 After this election, president Obama said, “Remember, no matter what happens, the sun will rise in the morning and America will still be the greatest nation,” and challenged the nation to “…see each other not simply as Democrats or Republicans, but as fellow Americans.”
 In marriage counseling, sometimes I feel like I need to introduce the partners to one another again.
 It’s almost like they are interacting with a caricature of what they expect to find and are missing a human being sitting across from them.
 See the person in front of you, not their political or personal differences.